ciur/papermerge/docs/source/setup/systemd.rst

 Package Dependencies
 ======================

-You will need to install :ref:`os specific packages for webapp + worker <osspecific1>` first.
+You will need to install :ref:`os specific packages <osspecific>` first.
 Then make sure that :ref:`PostreSQL is up and running <packages-and-db>`.

 Make sure that your machine has both ``nginx`` and ``systemd`` available::